paul-c-hartman/paul-c-hartman.github.io/_posts/2025-01-05-first thoughts on dev tooling.md

 - a tool can be easy to learn to a developer who is used to using other tools with similar styles, like how so many tools and editors can use vim-style bindings, while simultaneously being incredibly counterintuitive to another developer who hasn't crossed paths with that tool's genre or style before.

-- a tool is only effective if it is relevant, and that is doubly true when management decides that it's necessary.
+- a tool's effectiveness is directly proportional to its relevance, and doubly so when management decides that it's necessary.

 here's my definitely definitive list of what makes a developer tool good.